CARDAMOM-framework/CARDAMOM/doc/dalec_model/modules/phenology/Knorr.rst

 Where :math:`p` and :math:`q` are the spatial probability density functions for the two threshold variables, :math:`\tilde{T_{\phi}}` and :math:`\tilde{t_c}`, respectively.
 The probability density functions for the threshold variables are described by their respective means, :math:`T_{\phi}` and :math:`t_c`, and standard deviations,  :math:`T_r` and :math:`t_r`.
 Thus, :math:`T_r` and :math:`t_r` represent the variability of the threshold variables temperature and day length within the population.

-The above equation can be simplified by representing each integral with a cumulative normal distribution as follows:
+The above equation can be simplified by representing each integral with a cumulative normal distribution, :math:`\Phi`, as follows:

 .. math::
    :label: eq_f_cdf